-Independent Non-Executive Director

-Independent Chairman / Nomination and Remuneration Committee Chair and Member of Audit and Risk Committee Director since 2011
+Independent Non-Executive Director Independent Chairman / Nomination and Remuneration Committee Chair and Member of Audit and Risk Committee Director since 2011

-Simon has broad international corporate experience as Chief Executive Officer with extensive operations in North America and Europe, and diverse trading relationships in Asia.
+Simon has broad international corporate experience with extensive operations in North America and Europe and diverse trading relationships in Asia.
 Simon is a qualified lawyer in Australia.